Lake houses in Lake Conroe

 The nearby city of Conroe, southeast of the lake, has a lively historic downtown full of 1920s and 1930s brick buildings that now house art galleries, restaurants, shops, and breweries.
 While many of Lake Conroe’s waterside eateries provide live music and other entertainment, Conroe has a jam-packed cultural calendar worth checking out that features concerts and theatrical productions.

-The waters of Lake Conroe are most refreshing in the summer, when the days are very hot and humid, so it’s no surprise that’s the busiest time of year here.
+The waters of Lake Conroe are most refreshing in the summer, when the days are very hot and humid, so it’s no surprise that’s the busiest time of year here to book one of the area’s vacation rentals.
 But Lake Conroe is really a year-round destination.
 The coldest season, which would still be considered shorts and sunglasses weather in most places, only lasts from the end of November until mid-February.
 May and June can be rainy, but early spring and fall, when the weather is warm and dry, are beautiful.
 However, things can get a bit busy for a week in early spring, during the annual county fair.

 On the north side of Lake Conroe, the Sam Houston National Forest contains a portion of the Lone Star Hiking Trail, the longest continuous trail in Texas.
 The 40-mile Lake Conroe section has four connecting loops of varying lengths that can be explored separately.
 Hikers may spot local wildlife including deer, bald eagles, and red-cockaded woodpeckers.